-Regarding the previously-mentioned national innovation voucher schemes' restrictions towards a procurement of services offered by the analytical facilities based in a specific country, a good example of this can be found in the Lithuanian national innovation voucher scheme.
+In relation to the earlier mentioned national innovation voucher schemes' restrictions towards a procurement of services offered by the analytical facilities based in a specific country, the Lithuanian national innovation voucher scheme should be outlined.
 It is aimed at offering support to the early stage research and development and technical feasibility studies.
 The Lithuanian innovation voucher programme, managed by the Agency of Science, Innovation and Technology (MITA), is offered to companies interested in procuring one out of almost 2500 listed research and development services.
-The applicants to the innovation voucher may receive up to 5,682 EUR.
+The applicants to the innovation voucher may receive up to 5682 EUR.
 The defined maximum sum must entail not more than 70% of the total eligible costs associated with the procured services.
 (MITA, 2017)

-Furthermore, lump sum-wise, certain commonalities and differences can be identified among various innovation voucher programmes managed by the national authorities.
-Starting from small-scale preferences, the insights of the innovation voucher managed by the Investment and Development Agency of Latvia (LIAA), testify that not all SMEs are keen on applying for the full voucher totalling up to 25,000 EUR (with a required 40% own contribution).
-Instead, SMEs have shown readiness to benefit from comparatively smaller vouchers of 3,000 EUR with lower co-financing requirements and a faster testing pace, as it would offer quicker and much more affordable results.
-In addition, it should be pointed out that Business Finland offered innovation voucher for start-ups revolves around similar support offer well below 10,000 EUR.
-Namely, the Finnish offered innovation voucher is
+Furthermore, lumpsum-wise, certain commonalities and differences can be identified among various innovation voucher programmes managed by the national authorities.
+Starting from small-scale preferences, the insights of the innovation voucher managed in Latvia by the Investment and Development Agency of Latvia (LIAA), testify that not all SMEs are keen on applying for the full voucher totalling up to 25 000 EUR (with required 40% own contribution).
+Instead, SMEs have shown readiness to benefit from comparatively smaller vouchers of 3000 EUR with lower co-financing requirements and faster testing pace.
+It would offer quicker and much more affordable results.
+In addition, it should be pointed out that Business Finland offered innovation voucher for start-ups revolves around similar support offer well below 10 000 EUR.
+Namely, the Finnish offered innovation voucher is tailored for expenses up to 5000 EUR + value added tax (VAT), totalling 6200 EUR without the requirement of own contribution.
+(Business Finland, n.d.-a)